mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

  11. Choose the size of your instance among the up and down menu  « flavor_name » and click on « Launch »
  12. connect yourself on the server and the client OpenVPN by ssh using your ssh key with the following command Ssh -i  your_key cloud@X.X.X.X (ip adress of the instance that you want to join)
+ 13. Get a SFTP Client (like Filezilla) or any other.
+ 14. Add your key in the SFTP Client and Connect yourself on the Openvpn Server.
+ 15. drag and drop the archive `/home/cloud/configclient.tar.gz` in `/etc/openvpn/`.
+ 16. unarchive the file move all files and dicrectory in the directory `/etc/openvpn/`.  launch openvpn on the with the command `sudo service openvpn restart`.
+ 17. The OpenVPN tunnel is set up.

 Le script `start-stack.sh` handles launch the necessary calls to the API Cloudwatt :